supabase-community/onesignal/readme.md

     ├── supabase    # Supabase directory containing functions to send push notifications └── README.md

+- Create a OneSignal app with Custom Code Setup
 - Rename `app/.env.example` to `app/.env.local` and add your Supabase URL, Anon Key, and OneSignal App ID.
 - Run `supabase link --project-ref YOUR_SUPABASE_PROJECT_REF` to link the edge functions to your Supabase project
 - Set environment variables for edge functions